-14 Mar 10 Reasons Why Hosted VoIP is a MUST for Multi-Site Organizations
+14 Mar 10 Reasons Why Hosted Cloud Service is a MUST for Multi-Site Organizations

 - Instead of working in separate silos, all employees across the organization are connected on a single, centralized platform.
 They can efficiently collaborate and communicate as if they were working in the same office, even if they’re located in separate cities, states or countries.